Rosacea Treatment and You

-Rosacea Medications and Topical Treatments
+Rosacea Medications and Skin Treatments

 Rosacea Treatment Options

-Topical metronidazole (MetroCream or MetroGel) is an antibiotic cream and a very common rosacea treatment.
+Your doctor might start treatment with a prescription cream or gel you use on your face once or twice a day.
+Topical metronidazole (MetroCream or MetroGel) is an antibiotic cream and a common rosacea treatment.
 Other antibiotic creams include clindamycin (Cleocin and Clinda-Derm) and erythromycin (Emgel and Erygel).

-Your doctor may also recommend azelaic acid (Azelex and Finacea) and sodium sulfacetamide and sulfur (Clenia and Plexion).
+Your doctor may recommend azelaic acid (Azelex and Finacea) and sodium sulfacetamide and sulfur (Clenia and Plexion).

-Tretinoin (Avita, Retin-A), a retinoid, is used in some hard to treat cases.
+Tretinoin (Avita, Retin-A), a retinoid, is used in some hard-to-treat cases.

 These treatments have side effects, like skin irritation.
 A few are not safe for women who are pregnant or planning to become pregnant.
 Talk to your doctor about any risks.